 This year the PMG development team had the extraordinary privilege of attending Google IO.
 The most anticipated session was the keynote ceremony headed by Sundar Pichai which unveiled several new areas that Google is going to be expanding into…

 Soon Google will be in your car — and maybe driving it too!
-Google announced that they have partnered with over 25 car brands to introduce the new Android Auto which allow your favorite Android Apps to run on in-car navigation systems.
+Google announced that they have partnered with over 25 car brands to introduce the new Android Auto which allows your favorite Android Apps to run on in-car navigation systems.
 While the SDK for this is still private it did garner a lot of attention by developers at the conference.

 ATAP is Googles bleeding edge R&D department and they have been strenuously working on Project Tango.
 A tablet that can capture your environment using real-time 3D mapping.
 The demo was very impressive as we saw two developers literally reconstruct the building they work in by just walking around and pointing the tablet at noticeable objects in the environment.
-This has serious implications from improving the way our devices respond and notify us, powering autonomous robots or even providing a mechanism for the blind to navigate through areas they never could before.
+This has serious implications for improving the way our devices respond and notify us, powering autonomous robots or even providing a mechanism for the blind to navigate through areas they never could before.

-At the end of the keynote Sundar noted that as developers we are good at creating things out of “cardboard” so we were all given a piece of cardboard with a instruction set on how to put it together.
+At the end of the keynote, Sundar noted that as developers we are good at creating things out of “cardboard” so we were all given a piece of cardboard with an instruction set on how to put it together.
 Confused by this I set out to Project Cardboard booth to learn more about it.
 After finally getting my cardboard headset — yes a fully functional virtual reality headset when combined with your phone — I was able to sample an augmented reality demo.
-What they had done was found a way to provide a usable AR headset without a hefty price tag and the effects where impressive enough to fool me.
+What they had done was found a way to provide a usable AR headset without a hefty price tag and the effects were impressive enough to fool me.

 Things to take away